Louisiana Tech Bulldogs football: Sonny Dykes era (2010–2012)

 On January 20, 2010, Arizona offensive coordinator Sonny Dykes was hired to replace Dooley as the head football coach at Louisiana Tech.
 Dykes brought with him an exciting, up-tempo, pass-oriented offense known as the Air Raid.

 In Dykes' first season, LA Tech's record improved to 5–7 overall and 4–4 in the WAC.
 Despite coaching his team to a losing record, LA Tech's offense improved in several areas of the NCAA statistical ranks including passing offense (91st in 2009 to 62nd in 2010) and total offense (66th to 52nd) while the team's average offensive national rank improved from 65th in 2009 to 54th in 2010.
 Despite a 1–4 start in 2011, Louisiana Tech rallied to win seven consecutive games to cap off the regular season with the program's first WAC football title since 2001 and an appearance in the Poinsettia Bowl to cap the 8–5 season.
-As a result of LA Tech's success, Dykes was honored as the 2011 WAC Coach of the Year.
+Punter Ryan Allen was awarded with the Ray Guy Award at the end of the season, as well as conference honors.
+As a result of Tech's success, Dykes was honored as the 2011 WAC Coach of the Year.
 At the end of the 2011 season, Dykes signed a contract extension to increase his base salary to at least $700,000.
+The 2012 team finished with a 9–3 record, the program's best since 1997, but did not participate in a bowl game.
+The Bulldogs had received an invite to play in the Independence Bowl, but were in talks with both the Liberty Bowl and the Heart of Dallas Bowl and did not accept the bid in time.
+After the two other bowls passed on Louisiana Tech, the Independence Bowl had already accepted other teams.
+Despite this end to the season, the program still saw success through Ryan Allen becoming the school's first unanimous All–American, as well as the first punter to win the Ray Guy Award twice.

 Dykes resigned as Louisiana Tech head football coach following the 2012 season to accept the same position at California.
-In 2012, Louisiana Tech joined Conference USA.
-That season, they finished with a 9–3 record, the program's best since 1997, but did not participate in a bowl game.
 Dykes guided the Bulldogs to a 22–15 record over his 3 seasons as head coach.